raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 ### Speed

-Jam is fast.
-There is no garbage collector, no managed-memory runtime, no per-allocation header to chase.
-The performance budget lives in the same neighborhood as Zig and Rust, which is something I have been verifying by writing real applications in Jam over the last few months.
-Numbers vary by workload, but on the ones I have measured so far Jam matches both within margin.
+The goal is for Jam to match Rust and Zig on performance.
+There is no garbage collector, no managed-memory runtime, no per-allocation header to chase, and the codegen is straightforward LLVM IR, so the ceiling is in the right neighborhood by construction.

+Jam is not there yet, though.
+Rust and Zig have both spent years on the things that move the last 10 to 30 percent: target-specific intrinsics in the standard library, careful auto-vectorization hints, allocator-aware container types, hand-tuned hot paths in core data structures, LLVM pass tuning, and a long tail of small wins that only show up once a language has a real userbase pushing on it.
+Jam will need that same work to fully close the gap, and it has barely started.
+On the workloads I have measured so far, Jam is close enough that the gap is "within a small constant factor" rather than "in a different class," which is the right starting place, but I do not want to oversell it as already matching.

 Here is a very simple demo: a Tetris game for the terminal, built entirely in Jam.